New Directions (ND) Grants

 - Principal investigators (lead PI or co-PI) with an active PRF research grant, including a grant on time extension, may not submit an application for a new grant.

 - Principal investigators (lead PI or co-PI) may have only one ND grant application considered in a 12-month period.
-Thus, a principal investigator (lead PI or co-PI) who has an ND proposal denied may not submit another ND proposal until the Advisory Board meeting one year later.
+Thus, a principal investigator (lead PI or co-PI) who has an ND proposal denied may not submit another ND proposal until the PRF Committee meeting one year later.

 - Dr. Burtrand I. Lee, Surface Science and Materials Science, telephone: 202-872-6254, email: email@example.com